 This means that licensees must build processes which include the need to identify risk, take appropriate action and evaluate the impact of that action, which then returns to further monitoring, identification, action and evaluation.
 This is not a one-off process but should be considered throughout the customer’s relationship with the licensee.

-The continous and ongoing process outlined in the Formal guidance can be visualised as follows:
+The continuous and ongoing process outlined in the formal guidance can be visualised as follows:

 A diagram showing a box to the left containing the words 'Identify', 'Act' and 'Evaluate'.
 An arrow, pointing to the right, is coming out of this box and is pointing at eight circles, all of which have words inside them, that have all been arranged in a larger circle to represent the continuous nature of this process.
 The eight circles contain the following words individually: 'Monitor', 'Identify', 'Auto measures', 'Review and Escalate', 'Interact and record', 'Continue to monitor', 'Ramp up action if necessary' and 'Evaluate'.
 From this circle of words an arrow is coming out pointing downwards to a box which contains the words 'Cease business relationship if necessary'.